BranchMetrics/web-branch-deep-linking-attribution/README.md

     showDesktop: true,                 // Should the banner be shown on desktop devices?
     disableHide: false,                // Should the user have the ability to hide the banner? (show's X on left side)
     forgetHide: false,                 // Should we remember or forget whether the user hid the banner?
+    showOnBottom: false,               // If true, the banner will show on the top of the screen, rather than the bottom (default).
     make_new_link: false               // Should the banner create a new link, even if a link already exists?
 }, {
     phone: '9999999999',